Saving Green and Going Green in the Home

 TIP: Gas burners with standing pilots, rather than electric ignition, can more than double the annual energy consumption of your cooktop.

 e.
 Microwave: The microwave actually uses more energy than an oven, but because the cooking time is so much less, the cost is cut by two-thirds.
 It also saves during the summer by not heating up the surrounding area in the kitchen.

 3. All over the House:

 a.
-Washer and Dryure on a dryer is a moisture sensor that shuts off the machine when the clothes are dry.
+Washer and Dryer – Low water washers are common today and save a lot of money on the water bill, while still cleaning clothes.
+Today’s dryers often have a moisture sensor that shuts off the machine when the clothes are dry.

 b.
 Windows: Replacing windows is one of the most expensive home improvements, but with today’s many options, you can reduce your energy bill by up to 15%, and add to the value of your home.
 Look for double or even triple panes of glass, sometimes filled with argon gas, which acts as insulation, or low-E glass (low emissivity), or warm edge spacers that reduce heat flow and prevent condensation.
 (Federal tax credits for energy-efficient windows expired at the end of 2007, but many states offer rebates.
 Your local energy company may also offer rebates. www.dsireusa.org )